 The Crisis Hours

 Forty-five minutes after shots rang out in Dealey Plaza, Dallas Police Officer J.D.
 Tippit is murdered in the Oak Cliff section of Dallas.
 Suspect Lee Harvey Oswald, a temporary employee at the Texas School Book Depository, is arrested and charged with both murders.
 Less than forty-eight hours after the assassination, Oswald is shot in the basement of the Dallas Police Department by local nightclub owner Jack Ruby.
-Artifacts from the Oswald shooting include: Homicide detective Jim Leavelle’s light-colored suit, Jack Ruby’s recognizable hat, the handcuffs worn by Oswald, and the camera use d by Dallas Times Herald photographer Bob Jackson to capture the Pulitzer Prize-winning photo of the shooting.
+Artifacts related to Oswald and Ruby include: Lee Harvey Oswald’s wedding ring, Jack Ruby’s recognizable hat, and the camera used by Dallas Times Herald photographer Bob Jackson to capture the Pulitzer Prize-winning photo of the shooting.

 On September 24, 1964, the Warren Commission’s 889-page report is presented to President Johnson.
 It concludes that Lee Harvey Oswald assassinated JFK with no evidence of conspiracy.
 Criticism of this report and lingering questions have prompted decades of research and debate.
 A short video explores the investigations while visual displays examine the acoustical evidence, photographs, forensic and ballistic tests, and other materials.
 Featured artifacts include a scale model of Dealey Plaza prepared by the FBI for use by the Warren Commission in 1964, as well as twelve cameras used by eyewitnesses in Dealey Plaza on November 22, 1963.